Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/management/october.typ

 #nb_todo(
   date: datetime(year: 2023, month: 9, day: 30),
   (
-    (true, "Plan out the September meetings by creating a Gantt chart (Everyone)"), (true, "Attach the c-channel to a hinge on the drivetrain (Ajibola, Ishika, & Makhi)"), (true, "Attach the pneumatic piston (Eric & Rory)"), )
+    (true, "Plan out the October meetings by creating a Gantt chart (Everyone)"), (true, "Attach the c-channel to a hinge on the drivetrain (Ajibola, Ishika, & Makhi)"), (true, "Attach the pneumatic piston (Eric & Rory)"), )